 Subject specialism: Design

-Design Research specialism: Healthcare design, service transformation and patient safety.
+Design Research specialism: Healthcare design, global healthcare innovation and frugal innovation.
 Member of the RCAs EPRSC funded Smart Pods team, A two-year multi-institutional research project was a precursor to the RCAs Redesigning the Emergency Ambulance project that recently won the Design Musuems Transport Design of the Year 2012.

 Publications and Other Research Outputs